awslabs/aws-java-nio-spi-for-s3/README.md

 Our implementation of `FileSystemProvider.copy` will also copy the content of the directory via batched copy operations.
-This is a variance from some other implementations such as `UnixFileSystemProvider` where directory contents are not copied and the use of the {@code walkFileTree} is suggested to perform deep copies.
+This is a variance from some other implementations such as `UnixFileSystemProvider` where directory contents are not copied and the use of the `walkFileTree` method is suggested to perform deep copies.
 In S3 this could result in an explosion of API calls which would be both expensive in time and possibly money.
 By performing batch copies we can greatly reduce the number of calls.